 Aoleang Monyu is an ancient spring festival.
 Konyaks tribe celebrates this festival in the first week of April.
 The forefathers of Konyak believed they were direct descendants of Noah.
 And they have biblical names like Mosa, Kaisa, Aron etc. Added to this, it is believed that they crossed a mythical gate called Alem-kaphan.
 Which the Konyaks interpret as the gate of the sun.
 The village heads still use the word “Wang” for themselves which means “the beginning of everything”.

 A new year of activities begins with the arrival of spring.
-Tsukhenye festivals all activities related to sports and entertainment begin after the harvest.
-The first morning the festival, the village priest sacrifices the first rooster that crows.
+Tsukhenye festivals all activities related to sports and also entertainment begins after the harvest.
+The first morning in the festival, the village priest sacrifices the first rooster that crows.
 The menfolk purify themselves by bathing in a designated well.
 No women are allowed here.
 After bathing, they invoke God for strength, long life, good harvest etc. Sukrunyi is one of the essential Chakhesang festivals.
 Girls and boys are consecrated through religious ceremonies and rituals.

 The Aos celebrated Moatsu festival after the season of sowing is over.
-The festival celebrated with vigorous singing and dancing continues the customary practices of making the best rice beer.
+The festival celebrated with vigorous singing and dancing also continues the customary practices of making the best rice beer.

 Sumis main festival is Tuluni which means rice beer.
 As the festival sees a lot of consumption of beverages and food during the summer.
 That’s when the granaries are full and food abundant.